2023 Best Value Teaching English or French Graduate Certificate Schools in the Plains States Region

 Out-of-state tuition fees for graduate students at Webster are $13,500 per year.

-With a ranking of #10, University of North Dakota did quite well on this year’s best value schools for teaching English or French students working on their graduate certificate.
-Located in the small city of Grand Forks, UND is a public college with a large student population.
+University of North Dakota landed the #10 spot in the 2023 rankings for the best value graduate certificate teaching English or French programs.
+Located in the city of Grand Forks, UND is a public college with a large student population.

-Explore the best teaching English or French colleges for a specific state in the Plains States region.
+Explore the best teaching English or French schools for a specific state in the Plains States region.

 Teaching English or French is one of 14 different types of programs to choose from.